makersacademy/takeaway-challenge/README.md

   ```
   ruby ./lib/takeaway_order.rb
   ```
-  This will give you an interface to place your order and select items
+  This will give you an interface to view menu, select items and place your order

   #### Running in IRB